Rickard75/C-Object-Oriented/README.md

 Useful recommendations and notes:
-- add files in small packets (big loading could lead to troubles)+
+- add files in small packets (big loading could lead to troubles)
 - master is the default branch when 'git init' is launched

 To start git version control manipulation over a directory and its files: